bluesky/tiled/docs/source/reference/authentication.md

 [httpie](https://httie.io/) and [jq](https://stedolan.github.io/jq/) to parse
 the JSON responses.

-Some Tiled servers handle credentials directly.
-Others refer the user to a web browser to authenticate with a third party (e.g. ORCID, Google) and return to Tiled with a token.
+Some Tiled servers are configured handle credentials directly.
+Others are configured to refer the user to a web browser to authenticate with a third party (e.g. ORCID, Google) and return to Tiled with a token.
 We will demonstrate each in turn.

 To test the first kind, we'll start a tiled server with a demo "toy" authentication system to work against.
 Save the following `config.yml` and start